justplainstuff/plainstack/README.md

 # plainweb

-The all-in-one web framework using TypeScript and SQLite.
+The all-in-one web framework obsessing about velocity 🏎️.

 ## Getting Started